survivejs/webpack-book/manuscript/loading/02_images.md

 In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader), [svgo-loader](https://www.npmjs.com/package/svgo-loader) (SVG specific), or [imagemin-webpack-plugin](https://www.npmjs.com/package/imagemin-webpack-plugin).
 This type of loader should be applied first to the data, so remember to place it as the last within `use` listing.

-Compression is particularly useful for production builds as it will decrease the amount of bandwidth required to download your image assets and speed up your site or application as a result.
+Compression is particularly valuable for production builds as it will decrease the amount of bandwidth required to download your image assets and speed up your site or application as a result.

 ## Utilizing `srcset`

-[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) and [responsive-loader](https://www.npmjs.com/package/responsive-loader) allow you to generate `srcset` compatible collections of images making them useful with modern browsers. `srcset` gives more control to the browsers over what images to load and when resulting in higher performance.
+[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) and [responsive-loader](https://www.npmjs.com/package/responsive-loader) allow you to generate `srcset` compatible collections of images for modern browsers. `srcset` gives more control to the browsers over what images to load and when resulting in higher performance.

 ## Referencing to Images